 The forceful hiss of urine plunging into the foaming pool, now glinting an unwholesome off-greenish tinge, must have gone on for twenty seconds or more, its rank, hot steamy aroma enveloping us in an invisible cloud.
 Several feet away from me, Millie made an “Ulkk-k,” sound.

 I watched her jog and walk by turns toward the motel.
 I shrugged, somewhat disappointed by her faintheartedness, then turned my attention to the horse reeling his member splotched with pink back inside his abdomen.
 He had bitched up what was to have been my first taste of a girl’s lips.
-I studied him wondering if his timing at uncoiling his colossal member had been deliberate.
+I studied him wondering if his timing at uncoiling his colossal penis had been deliberate.
 Maybe he was getting even with us for teasing him with nonexistent treats.
 His upper lips folded back revealing his big uneven teeth.
 Then he whinnied, clearly laughing at me.

 Offended that I no longer met her criteria for notice, I whinnied.